apache/security-site/content/projects/ranger/_index.md

 ### Affected

-* Apache Ranger versions 2.3.0
+* Apache Ranger at 2.3.0

 ### Description